imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Aspect ratio - (ar)

 Used to specify the aspect ratio of the output image or the ratio of width to height of the output image.
 This parameter must be used along with either the [height(h)](resize-crop-and-other-transformations.md#height-h) or [width(w)](resize-crop-and-other-transformations.md#width-w) parameter.
 The format for specifying this transformation is `ar-<width>-<height>`

+You can also provide an arithmetic expression such as `iar_div_2`, or `car_mul_0.75` as a value for this parameter.
+Doing so will first calculate the value of the expression and then apply transformations using that value.
+Learn more about arithmetic expressions [here](../arithmetic-expressions-in-transformations.md).

 {% hint style="info" %}
 If you specify both [height(h)](resize-crop-and-other-transformations.md#height-h) and [width(w)](resize-crop-and-other-transformations.md#width-w) in the URL along with [aspect ratio(ar)](resize-crop-and-other-transformations.md#aspect-ration-ar), then the aspect ratio is ignored.